smartcontractkit/chainlink/README.md

 ```
 By default this will start on port 6688, where it exposes a [REST API](https://github.com/smartcontractkit/chainlink/wiki/REST-API).

-Once your node is started, you can view your current jobs with:
+Once your node has started, you can view your current jobs with:
 ```bash
 $ chainlink jobs
 ````